Cognigy/Documentation/docs/en/docs/live-agent/reports.md

 ### Conversations
 <div class="divider"></div>

-Click on Conversations tab in Reports.
-The graph will show the conversation happened on the selected days.
-On pointing the mouse to a particular graph of the day, the details of the conversations happened on that day can be found out.
+Click on the Conversations tab in Reports.
+The graph will show the conversation that happened on the selected days.
+On pointing the mouse to a particular chart of the day, the details of the conversations that happened on that day can be found out.

 <figure>
 <img src="{{config.site_url}}assets/img/LA-reports-conversations.png" width="100%" alt="Conversations Report Screen" />